robotman2412/tech-mod/README.md

 A minecraft 1.7.10 mod

-Ehis mod allows you to do things like making ICs and PCBs
+This mod allows you to do things like making ICs and PCBs

 WARNING: this mod is in BETA and is very UNSTABLE at the moment.
 Errors, bugs and glitches are waiting to ruin your day.